MilosD15/personal-coach-website/README.md

-# personal-coach-website
+# Personal Coach Website

- CSS Main project of the Brainnest Frontend Web Development Traineeship
+CSS Main project of the Brainnest Frontend Web Development Traineeship (only HTML and pure CSS)